tweag/nickel/doc/manual/syntax.md

   symbolic string is again defined by each library.
 Other string functions don't work on symbolic strings (e.g. `string.length`, `string.characters`, and so on), because they might not have any valid meaning.
-Instead, libraries should export their own string API, if they support additional operation on their symbolic strings.
+Instead, libraries should export their own string API, if they support additional operations on their symbolic strings.

 The following examples show how symbolic strings are desugared: